 Due to the chiral symmetry, the matrix representation of $\mathcal{H}$ with proper choice of basis becomes $ $, where $T$ is the hopping matrix.
-The numbers of rows and columns of $T$ are $N_A$ and $N_B$, which correspond to the numbers of sites in each sublattice, respectively.
-Note that it is not necessary for $T$ to be a square matrix.
+The number of rows and columns of $T$ are $N_A$ and $N_B$, which correspond to the number of sites in each sublattice, respectively.
+Note that $T$ doesn't need to be a square matrix.
 Let us assume that $N_A\le N_B$ without loss of generality.
 Then, the zero-energy states of $\mathcal{H}$ stem from either (i) sublattice imbalance ($N_A<N_B$) or (ii) presence of symmetry within a sublattice ($\mathrm{rank}(T)<N_A$).

-\subsubsection{Sublattice imbalance}
+\subsection{Sublattice imbalance}

-The presence of chiral symmetry guarantees that there is a zero-energy state originated from the sublattice imbalance, $N_A<N_B$ due to the Lieb's theorem\cite{lieb1989two}.
+The presence of chiral symmetry guarantees that there is a zero-energy state originating from the sublattice imbalance, $N_A<N_B$, due to Lieb's theorem\cite{lieb1989two}.
 For instance, if the bipartite graph formed by diagonal links has an odd number of sites, a zero-energy state is guaranteed.
-Let us focus on the random Truchet tiling pattern which becomes many independent bipartite graphs composed of diagonal links as $\alpha\to1$ (see the red links in Fig.~\ref{fig: sup_alpha} (a)).
-Due to the randomness, in thermodynamic limit, we have a large number of disconnected components comprised of diagonal links and odd number of sites (Fig.~\ref{fig: sup_alpha} (b)) or imbalanced number of sublattices (Fig.~\ref{fig: sup_alpha} (c)) in the bulk.
+Let us focus on the random Truchet tiling pattern, which becomes many independent bipartite graphs composed of diagonal links as $\alpha\to1$ (see the red links in Fig.~\ref{fig: sup_alpha} (a)).
+Due to the randomness, in the thermodynamic limit, we have a large number of disconnected components comprised of diagonal links and an odd number of sites (Fig.~\ref{fig: sup_alpha} (b)) or an imbalanced number of sublattices (Fig.~\ref{fig: sup_alpha} (c)) in the bulk.
 As a result, we have numerous zero-energy states as $\alpha\to1$ in the random Truchet tiling (see Fig.~\ref{fig: sup_alpha} (e)).

 On the other hand, the AT lattice reduces to one-dimensional chains as $\alpha\to1$ (see the red links in Fig.~\ref{fig: sup_AT} (a)).
-Under the open boundary condition, the number of chains comprised of odd number of sites is $L/2$ ($(L+1)/2$) when $L$ is even (odd).
-We emphasize that there is no zero-energy state other than these emergent in AT lattice with $\alpha\approx1$.
+Under the open boundary condition, the number of chains comprised of an odd number of sites is $L/2$ ($(L+1)/2$) when $L$ is even (odd).
+We emphasize that there is no zero-energy state other than these emergent in the AT lattice with $\alpha\approx1$.

-\subsubsection{Symmetry within a sublattice}
+\subsection{Symmetry within a sublattice}